Rhode Island Bankruptcy Exemptions

 30-7-9 - Veterans' disability or survivor benefits.

 40-6-14 - General assistance; aid to blind, aged, and disabled.

 Tools of Trade

 9-26-4 - Working tools up to $2,000; library of a professional in practice.

 27-4-12 - Life insurance proceeds if policy prohibits use to pay creditors.

 27-18-24 - Accident or illness proceeds, benefits, dividends, interest, loan, cash, or surrender value.

 7-12-36 - Business partnership property.

 Add any applicable Federal Nonbankruptcy Exemptions.

 This list includes the majority of bankruptcy exemptions available in Rhode Island.
 However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Rhode Island may have changed the amounts since this list was last updated in June of 2011.
-Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.
+In addition, Rhode Island may have changed the amounts since this list was last updated in January of 2015.